SE-CQU/sdp/README.md

 # MHCPDP: Multi-Source Heterogeneous Cross-Project Defect Prediction via Multi-Source Transfer Learning and Autoencoder
-We provide the experimental datasets and source code files of the paper that are used to conduct this study.
+We provide the experimental datasets and source-code files that would be used to replicate this work.
 Pls. feel free to contact us wyb@cqu.edu.cn.